promisingcoder/open_files/README.md

 1. Create a new Supabase project
 2. Copy the project URL and anon key and your_service_role_key to your `.env` file
-3. Run the migration in supabase sql editor:
+3. Run the migration in supabase sql editor